JuanIrache/gopro-telemetry/readme.md

 ## To-Do

 - Use GPS9 stream if available, instead of GPS5
-  - Use for GPS timing
+  - Use for GPS timing (replace GPSU where possible)
   - Stream option GPS picks the best available GPS source (9 or 5)
   - Option to disable/enable new GPS9 features?
-  - Rename old options (GPS5Precision,GPS5Fix...) but support them by translating the old keys
   - Pick in presets
+  - Rename functions
+  - Potentially loop through samples in processGPS5 approveStream to find usable samples instead of discarding entire STRM
+  - Review performance against old code, keeping both GPS5 and GPS9 for timing could slow things down on cameras that have both?
+Maybe store preferred timing stream initially and then only keep that one for parseKLV etc? (not sure if possible in the order we read things)
   - Add sample and tests
   - Update docs
 - removeGaps breaks joining streams in some conditions (GRAV to CSV)